top of page

 Most managers earn a fixed fee—typically 1–2% of assets—regardless of performance.
 On the surface, this seems aligned; after all, if they perform well, the assets they manage grow, and so do their fees.
 But dig deeper, and the incentives reveal a trap.

-This conflict is subtle because incentives also shape behavior subconsciously and easily cloud judgment.
+This conflict is subtle because incentives shape behavior subconsciously and easily cloud judgment.
 Managers often convince themselves they’re protecting clients’ interests when they really are protecting their own.
 As Richard Feynman warned: “The first principle is that you must not fool yourself, and you are the easiest person to fool.”

 How You Can Protect Yourself

-Look for managers who have the conviction to put their money where they are asking you to put yours—it should be a substantial portion of their wealth.
+Look for managers who have the conviction to put their money where they are asking you to put yours.
+It should be a substantial portion of their wealth.
 If it’s not good enough for them, why should it be good for you?

-Taken together, these ensure accountability and shift the dynamic from extraction to partnership.
+These measures ensure accountability and shift the dynamic from extraction to partnership.

 The Payoff